 Dwelling Unit Occupancy limits: It must be made clear that the occupancy limits are tied to the zoning and not the use.
 In addition, the R4A and R4B zones should be included in the list of applicable zones.

-Cooperative and Group Housing: CANPAC recommends that the cooperative housing definition suggested by the CodeNext Citizen’s Advisory Group, i.e. “A housing arrangement in which residents share expenses, and ownership, and in which all profits or surpluses are allocated to purposes that benefit current or future residents” be used with the additional specification that that excludes housing for a club, lodge, fraternity, or sorority.
+Cooperative and Group Housing: CANPAC recommends that the cooperative housing definition suggested by the CodeNext Citizen’s Advisory Group, i.e. “A housing arrangement in which residents share expenses, and ownership, and in which all profits or surpluses are allocated to purposes that benefit current or future residents” be used with the additional specification that this use excludes housing for a club, lodge, fraternity, or sorority.
 Group Housing needs to be clearly defined.
 Clarify whether this use is intended to replace Group Residential.
 Both cooperative and “group housing” should be prohibited in all CANPAC zones outside of the University Neighborhood Overlay.

 Residential Zoning: We believe that increasing the number of residential units allowed on current SF-3 properties from 2 to 3 (R3C allows Duplex and ADU) and decreasing the minimum lot size will encourage redevelopment and the removal of residents.
 This is exacerbated by the allowed increase to 0.57 FAR for Duplexes on large lots, currently prohibited in the SF-3 zones within CANPAC.
 R3C allows 3 units on 5,000 sq. ft. lots, a density of 23 units per acre, a multifamily density and use.
 This clearly violates the Future Land Use Map for the Central Austin Neighborhood Plan.
 We object to this change and recommend that residential zoned parcels in CANPAC currently zoned SF-3, should be zoned R2C or remain as SF3.